Regions

 Southern India

 South India has a rich history of vernacular architecture, comprised as it is of the historical civilizations in the states of Tamil Nadu, Kerala, Karnataka and erstwhile Andhra Pradesh.
+Other influences were there due to the extensive Malabar and Coramandal (Cholamandal) coastline and trading links with the Romans, Arabs and other countries.
+It was a very eclectic architecture that prevailed and even the mosques were made in a local style.

 Eastern and North-East India

 West Bengal in eastern India is the land of the ubiquitous bangla hut that went on to influence mainstream Hindu and Mughal architecture all over India.
+It is doubtful if any other architectural feature anywhere in the world has been so widely adapted as this simple bangla or bangaldar hut.
+Complete architectural structures have been adapted to this graceful form, in whole or in parts, like bangaldar roofs and eaves.

 The Islands